Sosua Dominican Republic Travel Guide

 Support local artisans and cultural institutions.

-Engage with locals respectfully.
+Be respectful when engaging with locals.
 Learn basic Spanish phrases.
 Maintain a polite and friendly demeanor.

-Always ask permission before taking photos of people, especially children.
+Always get consent before taking pictures of people, especially children.
 Respect a refusal.
 Be mindful of privacy in residential areas.

 Dress modestly when visiting churches or religious sites (shoulders and knees covered).
 Maintain a respectful demeanor inside.